 Yakutat is surrounded by the breathtaking Mt.
 St. Elias Range; Mt.
 St. Elias stands 18,008, the second highest peak in both Canada and the United States.
 Yakutat is the home of the renowned Mt.
 St. Elias Dancers and JOM Mt.
 St. Elias, and so much more.
 Learn More….

 Juneau, Alaska’s capital city is the third largest city in the state.
 Like Alaska, Juneau is full of contrasts, a sophisticated cosmopolitan city in the heart of the Tongass National Forest.
 Nestled at the base of towering mountains overlooking the Gastineau Channel, the community’s rich culture and history is displayed throughout the town.
-Juneau has a vibrant urban feel with great dining, shopping and lodging, while being surrounded by jaw-dropping scenic vistas.
+Juneau has a vibrant urban feel with great dining, shopping and lodging with the best fireproof safe, while being surrounded by jaw-dropping scenic vistas.

 Travelers can expect a host of activities from wild to mild.
 Choose hiking miles of scenic trails through temperate rainforest, tidal beaches and up mountains capped by alpine meadows, or take to the air for stunning views of the coastal mountains and the Juneau Icefield.
 Helicopters and floatplanes give visitors an exhilarating view and make it possible get a sense of the vast wilderness surrounding Juneau, travelers can communicate effectively from the wild using a satellite communicator.
 Backcountry camping, bird watching, bear viewing and berry picking can all happen in the same trip!
 Learn More…